AndreiG16/AndreiG16/README.md

 ---

 I work at the intersection of business analysis and AI engineering.
-With five years of experience translating complex business problems into data-driven solutions at HP Inc., I'm now focused on building AI-powered applications — from LLM pipelines to predictive systems — that create measurable business impact.
+With two years and a half of experience translating complex business problems into data-driven solutions.

+I'm now focused on building AI-powered applications: from LLM pipelines to predictive systems that create measurable business impact.

 ---